We have previously covered the many benefits of intermittent fasting, and it’s indeed a great tool to add to your weight loss arsenal.

 In short, the presence of nutrients in cells.
 Protein and carbs raise mTOR the most, while fat has a modest effect on it, depending on the amount and type of fat (3).

-As a general rule, if you’d like to benefit from the autophagy benefits of fasting and are not doing it only for weight loss, you would need to try doing longer fasts (16-24 hours or more), and you should not be ingesting any calories.
+As a general rule, if you’d like to stay in a fasted state and gain the autophagy benefits of fasting and are not doing it only for weight loss, you would need to try doing longer fasts (16-24 hours or more), and you should not be ingesting any calories.

 If you try longer fasts, do proceed with caution, as these can be much more difficult; if you have any medical conditions, speak to a healthcare professional first.
 Long fasts are not for everyone, and if at any point you feel bad, you should just stop your fast.

 If you wish to do fasting for its autophagy benefits, increase fasting times gradually over a longer period of time, in order to make sure you’re in tune with your body.